 The bedrooms (there are three, or four if a study isn’t required) are, expectedly, very distinct.
 The master – an otherwise serene space of dove grey linen wallpaper, faux suede cabinetry and soft eggshell linen curtains – is pepped up by a full-size verdant Caturegli Formica rug, geometric Martino Gamper screen headboard and wool Viggo Boesen chairs.
 Its bathroom is a masterpiece of calacatta marble and dark grey stone with its two illuminated bronze-framed mirrors and bath mirror reflecting its beautiful veining in all directions.

 Past a whimsical Lindsey Adelman fringed wall light installation, another bedroom incorporates playful elements (the painted gold skirting board was a particular stroke of simple genius).
-Glass totem-inspired pendant lights by Bethan Laura Wood hang over metallic rattan bedside tables whilst an impossibly tactile fur bedspread and a vanity table by Ico Parisi adds a retro vibe – the notion of cutting edge (both old and new) not being lost on the design minded.
+Glass totem-inspired pendant lights by Bethan Laura Wood hang over metallic rattan bedside tables whilst an impossibly tactile fur bedspread on the luxurious bed and a vanity table by Ico Parisi adds a retro vibe – the notion of cutting edge (both old and new) not being lost on the design minded.

 Even the utilitarian spaces – the kitchen and bathrooms – are something to be admired.
 The kitchen and informal dining area is completely state-of-the-art (Gaggenau and Miele appliances throughout) without compromising on aesthetics.
 The glistening copper of a domed Patricia Urquiola pendant and the lower cabinets’ brushed brass enhances the striped wood and chevron-patterned door fronts.